itayAmza/ios-vibe-localizer/README.md

         uses: eilonkr/ios-vibe-localization@v1.0.0
         with:
           xcstrings_file_path: 'Localizable.xcstrings' # Path to your String Catalog in your project
+          source_language: 'en' # Optional: source locale for Text; when omitted, the key is used
           target_languages: 'es,fr,de,ja,ko' # Customize as needed
           openai_model: 'gpt-4o-mini' # Customize as needed
           base_system_prompt: 'You are translating for a fitness app.
 Use casual, motivational language.' # An additional system prompt for LLM context (optional)